 Consequently, he was headhunted to join the brand-new USS Odyssey as its chief counsellor and diplomatic officer.
 Captain McCallister, the ship’s commanding officer, had been a friend of the Charlton’s skipper and had been impressed by what he heard about Max.
 Alongside that, McCallister owed Max’s adopted father everything for putting him in command of his own ship years ago.
 As some way of paying that gratitude back, McCallister wanted Max to join his senior staff and to make Admiral Duncan proud.
 Having a ‘Duncan’ on the Odyssey seemed like the right thing.
 Max was at first reluctant as he had worked hard to avoid using his father’s coattails to advance his career.
 That said, McCallister went out of his way to persuade the counsellor to join him.
 As such a loose sense of friendship started between the two men.

 Joining the crew of the brand-new prototype for the Odyssey-class was a complete change for Max.
 It was much larger and the work he would deal with would keep him on his toes.
 He eventually accepted the offer from McCallister, especially when McCallister shared his own story of how Max’s adoptive father had changed his life years ago by giving him a promotion to captain after a battle that took away his own captain and first officer.
 Max, on some level, could relate with his own birth parents being killed during the line of service.
-Alongside this, the new ship was a lot larger than the Charlton and it was assumed the ship would out on the frontlines of Starfleet’s efforts in flying the Federation flag.
+Alongside this, the new ship was a lot larger than the Charlton and it was assumed the ship would be out on the frontlines of Starfleet’s efforts in flying the Federation flag.